Skip to content

 Source code in paperscraper/citations/utils.py

-def get_doi_from_ssid(ssid: str, max_retries: int = 10) -> Optional[str]:
+async def get_doi_from_ssid(ssid: str, max_retries: int = 10) -> Optional[str]:

 """